Skip to main content

 Thursday, June 18, 2026 6:00 – 7:15 PM ET

-On the eve of Juneteenth, this special event will feature a conversation between acclaimed filmmaker Ken Burns (*The American Revolution*) and historian Dr. Vincent Brown, exploring the history and enduring significance of Patriots of color and their vital but often overlooked role in the American Revolution.
+On the eve of Juneteenth, this special event featured a conversation between acclaimed filmmaker Ken Burns (The American Revolution) and historian Dr. Vincent Brown, moderated by American Ancestors President & CEO Ryan Woods.
+Together they explored the history and enduring significance of Patriots of color and the vital, yet often overlooked, role they played in the American Revolution.

 By participating in this event, you are not only engaging with history—you are helping to restore it.
 Proceeds directly support the mission of 10 Million Names, advancing the work of recovery, remembrance, and historical restoration.